ThomasRoest/better-bookmarks/README.md

 7. To enable authentication with Google, go to the navigation tab to add a login method --> select google option from the providers and switch the toggle to enable.
 If you scroll down, you can see the authorized domains for which this login method will work.
 This is important to update when you deploy your project.

-8. That's it for the Firebase setup.
-You can now run `yarn start` to run the application locally.
+8. You can now run `yarn start` to run the application locally.

+9. The default query for fetching all bookmarks requires an index in firestore, so you might see this error in the console:

+`Uncaught (in promise) Error: The query requires an index.
+You can create it here:`

+follow the link to create the index.

+10. This project also uses netlify functions, to use it locally run `yarn start:lambda`

 ## Netlify Functions & Deploying